Extravaganza is Dead, Long live Minimalism: Designing a Clean Layout

 What’s on the Menu – The Navigation Bar

 Your site should include a navigation bar.
-Whether horizontal or vertical it should always appear on the top of the page, and be easily accessible from each section of the site.
-Always keep it visible, and if adding sub-menus for more detailed viewing, make sure the visitor can find their way home.
+Whether horizontal or vertical it should always appear on the top of the page at your website header, and be easily accessible from each section of the site.
+Always keep it visible, and if adding sub-menus for more detailed viewing, or even a hamburger menu (which would allow for more space on your homepage), make sure the visitor can find their way home.
 Check out how Ben Hulse uses the menu bar on his website:

 Adding a Menu on Wix: